 3. Fund cohort studies to provide information on the long-term health of people living with HIV

 The European Union should recommit to providing stable funding to enable future collaboration and establish cohorts/databases in European countries where none currently exist.
+These studies are uniquely designed to understand the evolution of complex and multifaceted diseases.
+They can flexibly adapt to new data requirements and complement the information provided by surveillance structures.

 4. Combat stigma and discrimination within health systems